-- If your child’s allergy carries a risk of anaphylaxis, you might be prescribed a device called an EpiPen®, which makes it easy to self-inject adrenaline.
-Your doctor will teach you and your child (if old enough) how to use the EpiPen®.
+- If your child’s allergy carries a risk of anaphylaxis, she might be prescribed an adrenaline auto-injector called an EpiPen® or Anapen™, which makes it easy to self-inject adrenaline.
+Your doctor will teach you and your child (if old enough) how to use the EpiPen® or Anapen™.

-- It’s important that key people – such as family, carers, babysitters and your child’s school – know about your child’s EpiPen® and how to use it correctly.
+- It’s important that key people – like family, carers, babysitters and your child’s school – know how and when to use your child’s EpiPen® or Anapen™.

 Symptoms of food intolerance are usually less severe than those of allergies, and these symptoms don’t cause anaphylaxis.

-If a doctor has diagnosed food intolerance in your child and your child eats something you know she’s intolerant of, she shouldn’t need medical attention.
+If a doctor has diagnosed food intolerance in your child and your child eats something you know he’s intolerant of, he shouldn’t need urgent medical attention.
 The symptoms will usually clear up by themselves.
-If your child’s symptoms include diarrhoea, you need to ensure she gets plenty of water.
+If your child’s symptoms include diarrhoea, you need to make sure he gets plenty of water.

-If you’re not sure why your child is having a reaction, and there is a possibility the reaction could be caused by a food allergy, it’s best to consult your doctor.
+If you’re not sure why your child is having a reaction, and there’s a possibility the reaction could be caused by a food allergy, it’s best to consult your doctor.

 If you think your child has a food allergy or intolerance, your GP is the best place to start.
-Your GP might refer you to an allergist, who might do further tests.
+Your GP might refer you to an allergist for further checks and tests.